Transferring Existing Stardew Valley Mods to the App

 Vortex is the predecessor to the app and is a popular choice among Stardew Valley modders.
 With full Nexus Mods integration, there are two options for importing your mods to the app.

-Using the collections feature, your existing mod setup can be exported and re-downloaded through the app.
+Using the Quick Collections feature, your existing mod setup can be exported and re-downloaded through the app.
 To make a collection from your active profile in Vortex, follow the instructions below:

-3. Hover over "Create a collection" and select "From Profile".
+- Hover over "Create a collection" and select "From Profile".
 Give your collection a name and press "Create".
-The option to create a collection in Vortex.

 Once you are confident all your mods are installed in the app, you can re-open Vortex and remove all the mods from there.